TasosTemenos/Interpretable-Deep-Learning-LULC/README.md

 This repository contains three Jupyter notebooks for analyzing the EuroSat dataset with different focuses: comprehensive analysis, remote sensing index analysis, and Near-Infrared (NRG) analysis.
 Results from the code have been published in the following paper: [Interpretable Deep Learning Framework for Land Use and Land Cover Classification in Remote Sensing Using SHAP](https://doi.org/10.1109/LGRS.2023.3251652).

+## Dataset

+The EuroSat dataset is used in these notebooks.
+It is a dataset based on Sentinel-2 satellite images covering 13 spectral bands and consisting of 10 different classes with a total of 27,000 labeled and geo-referenced images.

+For more information, visit the [EuroSat website](https://github.com/phelber/EuroSAT).

 ## Notebooks

 ### 1. EuroSat_v3_ALL.ipynb